On Distance Preserving and Sequentially Distance Preserving Graphs: Introduction

 A connected graph has a \emph{cut vertex} $x$ if removing $x$ disconnects the graph.
-In Section~\ref{Separable graphs} we consider graphs of the form $G\cup H$, where $G$ and $H$ have exactly one common vertex $x$, so $x$ is a cut vertex.
-We characterise the dp property in $G\cup H$ in terms of $G$ and $H$, which reduces the complexity of testing if such graphs are dp.
+In Section~\ref{Separable graphs} we consider graphs of the form $G\cup H$, where $G$ and $H$ are non-trivial graphs with $E(G)\not=\emptyset$ and $E(H)\not=\emptyset$ and have exactly one common vertex $x$, so $x$ is a cut vertex.
+We denote such graphs by $G+_{x}H$.
+We characterise the distance preserving property in $G+_{x} H$ in terms of $G$ and $H$, which reduces the complexity of testing if such graphs are distance preserving.
+Finally, in Section~\ref{$C_{k,l}$} we study the class of non-distance preserving graphs, presenting a result on how to add vertices to cycle graphs whilst maintaining the non-distance preserving property.

-Finally, in Section~\ref{$C_{k,l}$} we study the class of non-dp graphs.
-It is conjectured in~\cite{NF2} that almost all graphs are dp, one way to prove this is to give a full classification of the non-dp graphs.
-By the results in Section~\ref{sec:4chordal}, we know that a non-dp graph must contain a cycle of length~$k>4$.
-We investigate how to add vertices to cycle graphs whilst maintaining the non-dp property.
-To this end, a family of non-dp graphs is defined.